 Ph.D., University of Arizona

-As the Founding Executive Director of the Center for Academic Excellence, Dr. Fodrey will work with faculty, students, staff, and administrators to build a hub of academic and curricular support that defines "Excellence" primarily through the lens of holistic, inclusive, accessible, equity-oriented teaching and learning practices.
+As the Founding Executive Director of the Center for Academic Excellence, Dr. Fodrey works with faculty, students, staff, and administrators to build a hub of academic and curricular support that defines "Excellence" primarily through the lens of holistic, inclusive, accessible, equity-oriented teaching and learning practices.
 The Center for Academic Excellence provides academic curriculum and student learning-outcome supporting services to the campus community.
 In her capacity as Director of Writing & First-Year Programming, Dr. Fodrey has weekly open hours available to meet with instructors to chat about any and all pedagogy topics, including, but not limited to, assignment design, rubric design, writing project scaffolding, equity-oriented response and assessment practices, digital portfolio development, and implementation of digital multimodal writing projects.

 Now an Associate Professor, Dr. Fodrey has been a faculty member in the Department of English and Writing Arts since 2014, is an affiliate faculty of the Communications and Media Studies program, and has served as Director of the Writing at Moravian program since 2016.
 In March 2022 the Writing at Moravian program—which oversees First-Year Writing, the Writing Center, and the Writing Fellows program; engages undergraduate students in writing studies research; and supports faculty development and curricular revision related to the teaching of writing in both undergraduate and graduate programs—was awarded the Conference on College Composition and Communication Certificate of Excellence, one of the highest honors that a university writing program can receive.